 - What would you change about your post frequency, platform, or budget?

 - Did this approach save money compared to traditional advertising?

-Getting Out There and Getting Noticed
+Now Get Out There and Get Noticed

 Regardless of the size, industry, or goal of your brand, social media influencer marketing can provide a way to mitigate the costs of traditional advertising, connect more authentically with consumers, and find new leads you wouldn’t otherwise reach without such niche targeting.